Percy W. Heward: Writings

-He wrote hundreds of poems, published the Gospel leaflet "Come" in "over 20 languages" and sent also regular letters to many different lands; e.g. a missionary in Lebanon received "in all about 150 letters from him over a period of about eight years and these have been read and re-read many times with much refreshment of soul".
-Although Heward's many letters are mainly lost and have never been collected with the purpose of printing, his two main magazines are not lost but well preserved in bounded volumes.
-A numerous collection of his writings is to be found in The University of Manchester Library, England, a smaller collection is in the Evangelical library in London and books of his are in other libraries around the world (UK JPN USA).
-One of the most complete collections can be read and downloaded on Student-Thoughts.com.
+He wrote hundreds of poems, published the Gospel leaflet Come in "over 20 languages" and sent regular letters to many different lands; e.g. a missionary in Lebanon received "in all about 150 letters from him over a period of about eight years and these have been read and re-read many times with much refreshment of soul".
+Although Heward's many letters are mainly lost and have never been collected with the purpose of printing, his two main magazines are well preserved in bound volumes.
+A numerous collection of his writings is to be found in The University of Manchester Library, England, a smaller collection is in the Evangelical Library in London and books of his are in other libraries around the world.

 By 1915, Heward began distributing his literature free of charge.
 This move was based on his understanding of Matthew 10:8 and so since 1915 his writings have no longer been on sale.
 As a result of this unusual policy, Heward has become virtually unknown among evangelical Christians.
 However, since his death parts of his written legacy have been republished, translated into different languages and distributed without charge.